paulslss300/SwiftCalendar/README.md

 Procedure:
 1. Go to https://appetize.io
 2. At the top tab bar, select "Upload"
-3. Click "Select file", and upload ScrollableCalendar.zip
+3. Click "Select file", and upload SwiftCalendar.zip
 4. Enter email and click "Generate"